 As far as the disadvantages are concerned, these partition mounting styles are not recommended in areas where pilasters can’t be mounted to solid floors.
 Another disadvantage of this type of mounting style is not allowing for complete floor access.
 Thus, it is quite difficult for the cleaning personnel to clean the floors effectively.

-Headrail Braced Toilet Partitions
+2: Floor-to-Ceiling Toilet Partitions

-Floor to Ceiling mounting style is useful for low-medium height ceiling rooms.
+Floor-to-Ceiling mounting style is useful for low-medium height ceiling rooms.
 In such rooms, there is a need for extra stability – so this type of style is very strong and stable – the primary reason is the double mountings.
 Continue reading!

 Floor to Ceiling is a great solution for vandalism-prone and busy restrooms.
 The design requires ceiling reinforcement of blocking for the pilasters, which leads to secure attachment.
 Experts recommend a height of 96 inches from floor to ceiling.